On the wave turbulence theory of 2D gravity waves, I: deterministic energy estimates: Introduction

-up to the natural symmetries.
 The resonances \eqref{BFres} are a potential obstruction to proving quintic energy inequalities.
 The key point is that one can show that the contribution of these resonances to the energy increment also vanishes.
 This is due to the fact that the symbol of the cubic interactions (after the first normal form step) vanishes on the set \eqref{BFres}, after suitable symmetrizations.
 This algebraic fact was already known since the works \cite{DZ,CW,DLZ,CS}.

-However, substantial work is needed to turn this into a rigorous quintic energy inequality, without derivatives losses.
+However, substantial work is needed to turn this into a rigorous quintic energy inequality.
 The first step is to calculate precisely the quartic Fourier multipliers appearing in our problem after performing the first normal form; see Lemmas \ref{quartic1}, \ref{quartic2}, and \ref{quartic3}.
-In order to perform a second normal form step and obtain acceptable quintic expressions, we need to identify a proper class of ``admissible multipliers'' (see Definition \ref{defA}), which allows certain types of singularities.
-These singularities are present in our problem and cannot be avoided; such singularities could in principle lead to quintic bulk terms containing Hilbert transforms acting on the product of two unknowns, and preclude the inequality \eqref{MainGrowth}.
-The point is that this does not happen in our case due to the special structure of the equation, which allows for some crucial symmetrizations of the symbols.
-See Lemma \ref{hol2}.
+In order to perform a second normal form step and obtain acceptable quintic expressions, we need to identify a proper class of ``admissible symbols'' (see Definition \ref{defA}), which allows certain types of singularities.
+These singularities are present in our problem and cannot be avoided; such singularities could in principle lead to quintic bulk terms containing Hilbert transforms acting on the product of two unknowns, and preclude the basic inequality \eqref{MainGrowth}.
+The point is that this does not happen in our case due to the special structure of the equation.

-Finally we need to verify that the symbols vanish at Benjamin-Feir resonant sites defined in \eqref{BFres}.
+Finally we need to verify that the symbols vanish at Benjamin-Feir resonant sites defined in \eqref{BFres}, and justify the division.
 For this we rely instead on an explicit algebraic computation, which is done in Section \ref{uyt22sec} and requires full symmetrization of all the symbols.
-The symbols of the quartic bulks obtained in this way are long algebraic expressions with no clear simplifications, and the calculations necessary to verify the vanishing at the non-trivial resonances are lengthy, but manageable.
+The symbols of the quartic bulks obtained in this way are long algebraic expressions with no clear simplifications, and the calculations necessary to verify the vanishing at the non-trivial resonances are lengthy, but manageable.{\footnote{This vanishing is expected, however, for conceptual reasons, as it is already known to hold at the formal level (the key observation of Zakharov and Dyatchenko \cite{Zak0}), which corresponds to setting $\chi=0$.
+We need a nontrivial function $\chi$ in our paper, in order to define correctly paradifferential operators, which increases substantially the complexity of the calculation, but this should be thought of as a technical tool needed to avoid derivative loss which does not affect the intrinsic structure of the system.} Once vanishing is proved, the division can be justified easily due to the smoothness properties of the symbols.